Overview | Hokkaido Marathon 2025

 Awards

-The following winners will be commended at the awards ceremony after the races.
+The following winners will be commended on the race day:

-14. Visually Impaired Women’s race: the first- to third-placed runners not registered with the WPA
+Visually Impaired Men’s and Women’s races: the first- to third-placed runners not registered with the WPA

-• Gross time will be used for overall standings and net time for age group standings.
+• Gross time will be used to determine overall rankings and net time for age group rankings.

 Entry Guidelines